 Aysun Ficici - Associate Professor

-Ficici received a Bachelor of Arts in Political Science from University of Massachusetts, Lowell in 1986, a Master of Arts in Political Science from Harvard University in 1993, a Master in Business Administration from New Hampshire College in 1999, a Master of Science in International Business from SNHU in 2001, a Master of Science in Business Education in 2002, and Doctor in Business Administration in International Business from SNHU in 2005.
+Aysun Fiçici received a Bachelor of Arts in Political Science from UMass Lowell in 1986, a Master of Arts in Political Science from Harvard University in 1993, a Master in Business Administration from New Hampshire College in 1999, a Master of Science in International Business from SNHU in 2001, a Master of Science in Business Education in 2002, and Doctor in Business administration in International Business from SNHU in 2005.

 Charlotte Broaden - Professor